javierlores/Chess/README.md

 Developer: Javier Lores

 This program is implemented only as an application.
+This is an Eclipse project.
+To run, import into eclipse and then run.

 Special Game Features:
     A Save and load game feature